Define your multi-stage continuous deployment (CD) process

 You can add as many approvers as you need, both individual accounts and account groups.
 It's also possible to set up post-deployment approvals by choosing the icon at the right side of the environment item in the pipeline diagram.
 For more information, see Approvals and gates overview.

-Save the modified release definition.
+Save the modified release pipeline.

 Create a release